Daniel Drumm

-Daniel Drumm is a fictional character appearing in American comic books published by Marvel Comics.
+Daniel Drumm, also known as Doctor Voodoo and Jack O'Lantern, is a supervillain appearing in American comic books published by Marvel Comics, and the identical twin brother of Brother Voodoo.

-The character appeared in the Marvel Cinematic Universe film Doctor Strange (2016), portrayed by Mark Anthony Brighton.

 Publication history

-Drumm first appeared in Strange Tales issue #169, in Sept.
-1973.
+Drumm first appeared in Strange Tales #169 (September 1973).
 This issue also featured the first appearance of Brother Voodoo.
 Drumm went on to star in guest appearances alongside Brother Voodoo in other Marvel titles such as Ghost Rider, Doctor Strange, The Tomb of Dracula, and Hulk.
-The character was also featured in the ongoing series Doctor Voodoo: Avenger of the supernatural, written by Rick Remender which began in 2009 and ended in 2010.
+The character was also featured in the ongoing series Doctor Voodoo: Avenger of the Supernatural, written by Rick Remender which began in 2009 and ended in 2010.
 The series was cancelled after only five issues.
-The character has recently been featured in the Age of Heroes series.
+The character was later featured in the Age of Heroes series.